Cruzeiro executive points out organized accounts and gives way to overcome still difficult scenario | cruise

 >> Want to turn your football knowledge into cash prizes at each round of the Brasileirão?
 Access Cartola Express!

-Finally, the football executive highlighted that much of the success that Cruzeiro has had is due to the planning and organization off the field.
+Finally, the football executive highlighted that much of the success that Cruzeiro has been having is due to the planning and organization off the field.
 Stable environment, highlighted Pedro Martins.

 – Often, people think that football is just the field, but it is quite the opposite.
 I credit a large part of the success to the level of organization of the club and the environment.
 Today, we have a much more stable environment, and the day-to-day of Cruzeiro is much calmer.
 This tranquility that you find in the company, you will also find in the athletes’ daily lives and inside the locker room, so that we can overcome the challenges on the field.